DJayalath/rustyturtle/README.md

 DIRECTION REPEATS e.g. SOUTH 50

 Supports NORTH, SOUTH, EAST and WEST directions.
 You can also use the special instructions "PEN DOWN" and "PEN UP".
+Combined directions such as SOUTHWEST are supported.

 If compiling, use cargo run filename.txt to use this programmed file.